 There are eight different forms, but we'll mention only two; alpha and gamma tocopherol.
 Not much is known about the others.

-But many health food store supplements contain only the alpha tocopherol fraction and this is now known to increase the rate of prostate cancer.
+But many supplements contain only the alpha tocopherol fraction and this is now known to increase the rate of prostate disease.
 Why is that?

 The researcher above named the unknown substance in the lettuce vitamin E.